JayLau123/JayLau123/README.md

 ### Hi there 👋

-:laughing: I’m always open to academic collaboration especially on physice-based machine learning, DFT, and qunatum chemistry for materials research.
-Please feel free to reach out to me via jayfree2023@outlook.com
+🍻 Cheers!
+Nice to meet you here.
+I’m always open to academic collaboration especially on physice-based machine learning, DFT, and qunatum chemistry for materials research and quantum computing.

 :microscope: My research interests span physics, chemistry, materials science, computational science  and engineering, etc. Especially computer-aided molecular and materials design, synthesis, and optimization, with more emphasis on machine learning and data driven methods.

-:computer: I seek to provide useful computing techniques to support break new grounds in these interdisciplinary fields to addresses questions with broad societal impact.
+🚀 I seek to provide useful computing techniques to support break new grounds in these interdisciplinary fields to addresses questions with broad societal impact.

 :bulb: Here are some of my most interested topics: